-Judy Dippel, a professional author and speaker who has a passion to share with women how they can not only survive, but thrive while coping with the real world and the universal challenges real women face.
-Without being “preachy,” but rather by being frank and transparent to easily connect with women, she reveals how reliance on God to be able to rise above what life throws our way is at the foundation of all her work.
-Her candid writing and speaking topics address to real-life issues affecting everyday women, of which she says she is one.
+Judy Dippel is a professional author and speaker who has a passion to share with women how they can not only survive, but thrive while coping with daily life and the universal challenges real women face.
+Not “preachy,” but frank and transparent, she easily connects with women.
+Judy’s reliance on God is the foundation of her life and her inspirational work.
+Her candid writing and speaking topics address real-life issues affecting everyday women. . . of which she says she is one.

 Married, she is a mother of two, grandmother of four, and a lifelong Oregonian.
 Her career experience includes work in the fields of medicine, education, international adoption, and corporate America.

-Judy’s business, JLD Writes, provides professional content writing and editing, brainstorming and ghostwriting.
-She edits and refreshes old content or writes completely new copy for her clients. . . for their websites, books, blogs and brochures, and everything in-between.
+Judy’s business, JLD Writes, provides professional content writing, copy writing and editing, consulting and brainstorming, and ghostwriting.
+She edits and refreshes old content or writes completely new copy for her clients; for websites, books, blogs and brochures, and everything in-between.
 Small projects or large, Judy consults and collaborates with clients to bring their writing to life to meet and exceed professional standards.
 “It’s extremely rewarding to see my client’s relief when I’m able to clarify what they want to say, develop content, structure and organize, to see them effectively reach their target audience.
 All the while, I love how we learn from one another and have fun while we work.
 It doesn’t get better than that!”

 Judy’s first book, Refreshing Hope in God: A Mother’s Journey of Joy and Pain, takes a look at motherhood when it doesn’t go as planned.
 (Signed copies and group copy pricing are available directly through Judy.)